pauby/ChocoPackages/automatic/clamav/README.md

 # ![ClamAV Logo](https://cdn.jsdelivr.net/gh/pauby/ChocoPackages@f41d337/icons/clamav.png "ClamAV Logo") [ClamAV](https://community.chocolatey.org/packages/clamav)

-ClamAV® is an open-source (GPL) anti-virus engine used in a variety of situations, including email and web scanning, and endpoint security.
+ClamAV is an open-source (GPL) anti-virus engine used in a variety of situations, including email and web scanning, and endpoint security.
 It provides many utilities for users, including a flexible and scalable multi-threaded daemon, a command-line scanner and an advanced tool for automatic database updates.

 ## Features